open-mmlab/mmengine/docs/en/common_usage/set_random_seed.md

 # How to Set Random Seed

 As described in [PyTorch REPRODUCIBILITY](https://pytorch.org/docs/stable/notes/randomness.html), there are 2 factors affecting the reproducibility of an experiment, namely random number and nondeterministic algorithms.

-MMEngine provides the ability to set the random number and select a deterministic algorithm.
+MMEngine provides the functionality to set the random number and select a deterministic algorithm.
 Users can simply set the `randomness` argument of the `Runner`.
 The argument is eventually consumed in [set_random_seed](mmengine.runner.set_random_seed) and it has the following three fields:

 - seed (int): The random seed.
 If this argument is not set, a random number will be used.
 - diff_rank_seed (bool): Whether to set different seeds for different processes by adding the `rank` (process index) to the seed.